pyscaffold/pyscaffold/README.rst

   ``--pyproject`` after having installed `pyscaffoldext-pyproject`_ with ``pip``.

 * With the help of `Cookiecutter`_ it is possible to further customize your project setup with a template tailored for PyScaffold.
-Just use the flag ``--cookiecutter TEMPLATE`` to use a cookiecutter template which will be refined by PyScaffold afterwards.
+  Just install `pyscaffoldext-cookiecutter`_ and add ``--cookiecutter TEMPLATE`` to your ``putup`` command to use a cookiecutter template which will be refined by PyScaffold afterwards.

 * ... and many more like ``--gitlab`` to create the necessary files for GitLab_.